How to become a substitute teacher in your state.

 If you’re interested in a school district where Kelly Education doesn’t have a partnership, go to that district’s webpage for its substitute teacher job description and application information.
 You can also learn more by reading our complete guide to becoming a substitute teacher.

-*Information subject to change.
+* Information subject to change.
 This is a general guideline.
-School districts may have additional requirements, in addition to state requirements.
+School districts may have more requirements, in addition to state requirements.

 Find your next job